-The PeopleSoft Updates, while solving many existing problems, also resulted in financial aid issues that were identified by the college FA directors.
-Identification and resolution of these issues were dependent on collaborative work among the FA Directors, IT specialists and targeted training.
-PCCD has hired Huron to help resolve audit findings in Financial Aid and to optimizing business processes [R3.19, R3.12, R3.14].
+The PeopleSoft 9.2 updates, while solving many existing problems, also resulted in financial aid issues that were identified by the college Financial Aid Directors.
+Identification and resolution of these issues were dependent on collaborative work among the Financial Aid Directors, IT specialists and targeted training.
+PCCD has hired Huron to help resolve audit findings in Financial Aid and to optimize business processes [R3.12, R3.14, R3.19].
 Huron will provide up to 200 hours of advisory support to help with the following areas: